morpht/entity_class_formatter/README.md

 * Prefix to be attached before each class.
 * Suffix to be attached after each class.
 * Attribute name to be used instead of class.
+* Referenced entity field name to be used instead of label.

 ## Maintainers